freevariable/Fulgance/Backlog.md

 **Known issues**
 - Stations/signals following a 4C must be within breaking distance of the junction otherwise they are not caught in time by trains coming from the branch.
 Same issue with stations/signals following a 4D on the diverging branch: they are not caught in time by trains coming from the main line and diverging.
+- Some services do not show up in the control room

 **Realism**
 - handle time of day